Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

-Inside, we receive a prob struct that has been filled and then pass it to AC.
-Calculating the necessary values to fill prob for encoding and decoding is similar to how it’s done in `SimpleOrder1AC`.
-However, now we must also handle following cases: the count of symbols can change for the context, symbols can be masked, and the special ESC symbol.
+Inside, we receive a `prob` struct that has been filled and then pass it to AC.
+Calculating the necessary values to fill `prob` for encoding and decoding is similar to how it was done in `SimpleOrder1AC`.
+However, now we must also handle following cases:
+- the count of symbols can change for the context
+- symbols can be masked
+- special ESC symbol.

 ```
 b32 getEncodeProb(context* Context, prob& Prob, u32 Symbol)